moosend/website-tracking-php/README.md

 ~~~~

 #### Add Subscription Forms
-In order to use Moosend subscription forms feature, you have to append our JS library into your HTML body, preferably in <head>
+In order to use Moosend subscription forms feature, you have to append our JS library into your HTML body, preferably in HEAD

 ~~~~
 //example how to embed JS snippet